Hachi Hospice

 -

-If medical treatment is needed, going to one of GLAR’s approved veterinarian clinics and hospitals.
+If medical treatment is needed, go to one of GLAR’s approved veterinarian clinics and hospitals.
 Other arrangements can be made if approved by GLAR prior to treatment.

 -

-Communicating any behavior or medical problems to a GLAR mentor immediately and providing weekly status updates.
+Communicating any behavior or medical problems to the Foster Coordinator immediately and providing weekly status updates.

 -